AFL Sydney: Sydney AFL: 1998-2008

-2003
+On grand final day, despite the bright sunshine and perfect conditions, no side was able to score for the first 17 minutes as the defences of both teams held tight.
+But eventually it was to be North Shore that cracked, and although they fought back in the third term to come into the last break only a few points behind, they never led.
+Instead, it was UNSW-ES who ran away with the game in the last quarter to record a 16.10 (106) to 11.6 (72) win and their first premiership since the merger.
+This was the last grand final to be played at Macquarie University.
 The Redbacks finally withdrew from the Sydney AFL in 2003 and the competition was reduced to 8 teams.
 North Shore got the season off to a flying start and were undefeated for the first 14 rounds, the Bombers losing only 2 home & away games all season.
 Campbelltown returned to form early in the season, but after being badly beaten by North Shore at Gore Hill in round 7 they fell away and only just scraped into the finals and have yet to make the finals since.
 Instead it was St George that came in 2nd, with reigning premiers UNSW-ES coming third.
 North Shore qualified first for the grand final, while UNSW-ES eliminated Campbelltown.
 In the prelim final, St George were held goal-less in the second half and for the 4th year in a row had been defeated in the prelim final.
 And so the grand final in the league's centenary year, which was played at Monarch Oval in Campbelltown, would involve the same teams that played in the first grand final.
 And the result was to repeat.
 North Shore went in as the hottest of favourites, but poor kicking and excellent pressure from the Bulldogs saw them pull off a stunning upset.
 UNSW-ES 12.10 (82) defeated North Shore 10.16 (76), an exact repeat of the very first Sydney AFL grand final.

 2004

 In 2004, the Sydney AFL adopted Henson Park as its finals venue.
 In later years, the Marrickville ground which also hosts the Newtown Jets in the NSW Rugby League would play a bigger role in Sydney football and be the venue for representative fixtures and night matches.
 North Shore were again front-runners, remaining undefeated until the second half of the season and again losing only 2 home & away games.
 Tennis ace Patrick Rafter played a few reserve grade games for the Bombers during this season but was never picked in the senior team.

-North Shore finished top after the home & away season, with UNSW-ES finishing 2nd.
-But this time the Bulldogs were to miss out on a grand final berth and instead St George finally broke through the preliminary final hurdle to qualify for the big day.
-Having lost the previous 2 grand finals the Bombers were nervous, and even more so when St George led by 4 points at half time.
-But the Bombers pulled away with the wind in the third term and the Crows were unable to respond when they had the win in the last quarter.
-So it was North Shore who took out the premiership, with a 10.11 (71) to 7.4 (46) victory.